ArielUmansky/crossmintChallenge/readme.md

 ### Side notes

-- At some point I run into several 429 (too many request) errors.
-In order to workaround it, I used a delay mechanism that I commented away to have the unit tests working from the start
 - I completed and validated the challenge while still implementing refactors, so I couldn't access the map API to figure out goal#2 response structure.
 I ended up assuming them.
 I commented accordingly in each place that happened.
 - Integration tests are bypassed because the API stopped responding after completing the challenge.